Northfleet: Cable works

-Another large employee of labour in Northfleet was the cable works.
-Originally Henley's, now AEI, they occupied the land originally once used by the Rosherville Gardens.
-The PLUTO pipeline used in WW2 was built here.
+Henley's cable works, now AEI, occupied land once used by Rosherville Gardens and was a significant employer.
+PLUTO pipeline was built there.

 AEI Cables closed in 2005 and Henley moved in 2006.
 The Henley works were completely demolished by 2010.
-The area is currently being redeveloped by Keepmoat Homes under the name Cable Wharf.
+The area is being redeveloped by Keepmoat Homes as Cable Wharf.

 Transport

+Rail

-Northfleet has its own railway station, which opened in 1849 as part of the extension of the North Kent Line from Gravesend to London.
-Train services at the station are operated by Southeastern and Thameslink.
+Northfleet railway station opened in 1849 as part of an extension of the North Kent Line from Gravesend to London and runs services operated by Southeastern and Thameslink.
+Southeastern trains run to Gravesend and London Charing Cross, and Thameslink ones to Rainham and Luton.

-Ebbsfleet International station
+Gravesend railway station is closer to much of Northfleet's residential area than its own station and Access For All is available there and not at Northfleet.

-Ebbsfleet International railway station, on the High Speed 1 line (also known as the Channel Tunnel Rail Link), is located less than a mile from Northfleet.
-Ebbsfleet International is served by Eurostar trains and by Southeastern's Javelin trains, both running to and from London St Pancras.
+Ebbsfleet International railway station on the High Speed 1 line is located less than a mile from Northfleet.
+It is served by Eurostar and Southeastern trains, both running to and from London St Pancras.